sosga/larn/README.md

 I am the official maintainer of Larn (12.5 +) and official maintainer of my XRogue fork (8.0.5 +).

 <b>Updates:</b><br\>
-My BSD computer has gone up in flames (not literally) but it had a hard drive failure.
+My BSD computer has gone up in flames (not literally) but it had a hard drive failure (eMMC).
 This was my only BSD machine and was used to compile Larn for BSD systems.
 In future builds, Larn will be built using a virualbox instance of Dragonfly BSD, I doubt it will cause problems but if any bugs do arise from not testing on 'bare metal' I won't be able to reproduce or fix.
 From Larn 13.2 (future release) all BSD builds will be on 'best efforts'.

 <b>Code:</b><br \>
 Latest SNAPSHOT source code for Larn is in a separate branch (Larn-SNAPSHOT).
 There is the full complete code to build releases from, right from my local trunk.
 XRogue will have a branch named XRogue-SNAPSHOT (release is when it is ready).